bpt-org/bpt/README.md

 * [anakena](https://github.com/tvillega/dcc-tools/tree/bpt) - Official bucket for Universidad de Chile's DCC server.

 We don't endorse the automatized pulling of PKGBUILD from Archlinux servers.

+## Personal Comments

+Despite all my efforts to provide a stable and consistent program, bash was numerous quirks and some programming choices are somewhat hacky.

+For example, when a coreutils program fails to parse a string or has zero matches, it returns an empty string.
+In many locations the functions interpret the empty string as a failure, but sometimes the output is an error message and it feeds a bash array with garbage values than then make a snowball of issues.

+I tried to use exit codes, but everything became too verbose and overengineered.
+A revision must be done on this to achieve a good balance between stability and sanity.

+Bash arrays are a godsent, I no longer need to parse `ls` output or glob expansion, storing `find` searches on arrays instead.
+I give all the credits of this program to bash arrays, that's why bpt needs bash 4 or later to work.

+Another pivotal design choice was the scoop directory structure.
+The original bpt had almost 500 lines of codes and it was slowly becoming inhuman to develop.

+I code in `nano` (with bash highlights on), enabling the shared buffer with the `-F` option to open multiple files and share the clipboard, and I also use the `-c` option to have the columns/rows indicator on the bottom center.

+I complement the afromented workflow by working inside a `tmux` session, this way I can test the program, code it, and commit on different virtual windows.
+(I don't necesarily code on the same machine Linux is running, therefore this works everywhere where there's ssh and a keyboard).

+bpt is a mix of Scoop, Apt (the sources.list), Archlinux, XDG, an FHS concepts, so it can be a little hard to grasp at first.
+However, I promise consistency on the choices, and if you are familiar with one you'll understand the whole thing fairly quickly.

+I don't document `buckets.list` and `sources.list` since they are currently a WIP and they don't enforce much at the moment (I just match names with URL's in a hacky, unstable way).

+And I thank my cat for keeping my lap warm.
+3 AM is a really cold time of the day.

 ## Contributing